Free temporary Serbia phone number to receive SMS online (+381)

 These platforms have let the free number through for many people.
 No promise, but they are worth a shot:

 A free number is worth a shot here first.
-If the SMS never lands, the platform has likely flagged the public range, and you can switch to a private line.
+If the SMS never lands, the platform has likely flagged the public range, and you can switch to a private number.

 Popular apps that usually refuseOften blocked